FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 <br>

-Next, let us define values for learning rate, batch size, epochs, and other hyperparameters.
+Next, let us define values for learning rate, batch size, epochs, and other hyper-parameters.
 While we are at it, we also define optimizers for the generator and discriminator network.
 More on what these are later.

 ```julia